List of Power Rangers Dino Charge characters: Spikeballs

 The Spikeballs are Sledge's Trilobite/Anomalocaris/Opabinia/Pterygotus-themed elite foot soldiers and prison guards who wield batons.

 The Spikeballs are voiced by Campbell Cooley.

 Prince Phillip III of Zandar

 Prince Phillip III of Zandar is the modern day prince of Zandar.
 He comes into contact with the Rangers when he learns they established an exhibit that included Zandarian property.
 After being attacked by Fury, learning the importance of friendship and courage, and seeing the Rangers morph, Prince Phillip becomes inspired to find an Energem and become a Power Ranger.
 Using his wealth, he discovers the Graphite Energem, but initially fails to bond with it despite learning martial arts and donating to charity.
-After saving Chase's sister, Chloe, from Sledge's forces, he successfully becomes the Graphite Dino Charge Ranger.
+After saving Chase's sister, Chloe, from Sledge's forces, he successfully bonds with the energem, becoming the Graphite Dino Charge Ranger.

 As the Graphite Dino Charge Ranger, he can perform the Royal Dino Punch attack, which allows him to summon an energy flail to increase his punching capability.

 Phillip is portrayed by Jarred Blakiston.